Athanaseus/combat-stadis/README.rst

 Usage
 =====

-The program run entirely in a jupyter-notebook, thus it is aslo a requirement.
+The program run entirely in a jupyter-notebook, thus it is also a requirement.

 .. code-block:: bash